• “Certification Pet Parents Can Trust”

 Who is PACCC?

-Our Mission
+PACCC’s Mission

 The mission of the Professional Animal Care Certification Council (PACCC) is to bring independent testing and certification to the pet care services industry.
-Independent certification is an important step for a rapidly growing, easy to enter industry frequently damaged by news reports of serious pet accidents and deaths.
+Independent certification is an important step for a rapidly growing, easy-to-enter industry frequently damaged by news reports of serious pet accidents and deaths.
 Professionals that pass stringent testing, which reflects a professional’s broad base knowledge of animal care, will receive a 3-year certification.

 PACCC CODE OF ETHICS